Sebastian-Fitzner/veams.org/resources/templating/data/pages/js/usage/js__usage.md

 #### main.js

-`Main.js` contains all modules and is the main entry point.
+`main.js` contains all modules and is the main entry point.
 Here you declare the initialization of your modules.

 #### helpers.js

-`Helpers.js` exports many helper functions which will be used all over your application.
+`helpers.js` exports many helper functions which will be used all over your application.

 This file is written in plain JavaScript.

 #### events.js

-`Events.js` contains a constant which will be used in our Pub/Sub system.
+`events.js` contains a constant which will be used in our Pub/Sub system.

 #### module.js

-`Module.js` exports a class which does the following things:
+`module.js` exports a class which does the following things:

 1. Merge options
 2. Save references like `this.el`, `this.$el` and `this.options`
 2. Fire up the `initialize` method
 3. Fire up the `bindEvens` method in `initialize`

-### Modules

-All files in the `modules` folder are optional and work in progress.
-Keep that in mind.

-There are `scss` and `hbs` files for some modules, which you can use in your project.

 ### Initializing and Event Binding

-To initialize our Modules we use a custom `loadModule` function which you should used in the `main.js`.
+To initialize our Modules we use a custom `loadModule` function which you should be used in the `main.js`.

 Furthermore we expect that you be well versed with our [`Veams-Methodology`](/methodology/javascript/modules.html).
 In this section we explain how we define our markup and provide options.